marier-nico/blog/source/about/index.md

 Often times, my work falls short of my expectations, but such is the process of improving at one's craft.
 I'm always looking for a new challenge and, given the time, I will fully invest my energy into trying to solve one such challenge.

+---

+You might be (rightly) wondering : "Gee, that's fun and all, but who cares?
+Why does this guy think he needs a blog anyway?"
+That is an astute observation, and I need this blog for no other reason than to keep an archive of past struggles and solutions.
+As you know, documentation is vital to software development and the hope is that by documenting issues and solutions on this blog, I will improve on my ability to write useful documentation.
+Making the blog public will force me to put some minimum amount of effort and thought into the process, so as to not make a fool of myself.
+If it turns out that I'm able to, by chance, help out a fellow human being with any given task through this blog, then I will also be satisfied.